 |Due to Coronavirus outbreak, all face to face training for this course has been transitioned to online virtual classroom sessions until further notice.
 For more information, please contact Master Builders Victoria on 03 9411 4555|

 This waterproof training course has been designed to educate the personnel involved in the planning or designing stage of a project, assist in the selection of materials and methods, and the application of various types of waterproofing mediums used in construction.
-This course is delivered by Master Builders Association of Victoria (RTO no 3935), designed in consultation with the Australian Institute of Waterproofing.
+This course is delivered by Master Builders Association of Victoria (RTO no 3935).

 There are three face-to-face information sessions in this non-accredited course and upon successful completion of each session, participants will receive a Statement of Attendance from Master Builders Association of Victoria (RTO no 3935) for participating in this course.